Let’s get you startedSign in or create an account to view your personalized quotes.

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-If you plan on driving your classic car, you’ll need to insure it.
-Classic car insurance is similar to traditional auto insurance in that it provides standard coverages, such as liability, collision, and comprehensive.
-But classic car insurance has its own set of eligibility requirements and specialty coverage options.
+A car is considered “classic” if it’s at least 20 years old.
+If you own a classic car and plan to drive it, you’ll need to insure it.
+Classic car insurance is similar to traditional auto insurance in that it provides standard coverages, including liability, collision, and comprehensive.

 Quick Facts

-• Some classic car insurers only offer collectible automobile insurance and won’t cover your primary vehicles.
+• Some classic car insurers offer only collectible automobile insurance and won’t cover your primary vehicles.

 Hagerty